mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

 To see all kernels that Jupyter recognizes, activate a Conda environment with `jupyterlab` installed and run `jupyter kernelspec list`.

-**I tried to install `jupyterlab` to my Conda environment, but the installation failed.
+**I tried to install `jupyterlab` in my Conda environment, but the installation failed.
 How can I run a Jupyter notebook with the dependencies I need?**

 It's best to install the packages you need when you create a Conda environment rather than one-by-one after the environment has been created.
-This will make Conda more likely to solve your environment succesfully.
+This will make Conda more likely to solve your environment successfully.
 For example:

 ```bash
 conda create -n jupyter_env jupyterlab pandas pytorch